 Jim Titus (Treasurer) will tell you that WinterSpring saved his life after the death of his wife from cancer.
 He believes that: “Living with loss is the best fuel for awakening to our true humanity.”
 Jim will talk about grief and the depth of his learning with anyone who asks.
 He is a former professor and now that he’s retired spends his time golfing, traveling, hiking and being a grandpa.
 He also facilitates groups.

-Carolyn Shaffer has worked as a hypnotherapist, Passion Test facilitator and community-builder.
+Carolyn Shaffer (Secretary) has worked as a hypnotherapist, Passion Test facilitator and community-builder.
 She guides clients to the answers and strengths they already have and may not be noticing in their current challenge.
 A published author, she is also writing a book about her husband’s dying experience.
 Carolyn loves to bring people together toward a common goal, which is a great skill for a board member!

 Cindy Parks has a Masters in Nursing and undergraduate degrees in Nursing and Biology.
 She works as a Family Nurse Practitioner at Ashland Family Practice.
 She worked at Ashland Community Hospital for almost 20 years as an ER nurse then as Nurse Manager of the Emergency Department and Critical Care Unit.
 Cindy brings us her medical and management experience and a belief in the value of Winterspring.
 Her personal connection with Winterspring began with the loss of her husband in 2001.
 She participated in a Winterspring grief support and her two young girls went to the children’s program.
 Now that her girls have grown into adults she is now excited to give back to the organization.